 Understanding Alcohol Levels

-• In the United States, a single serving of alcohol is considered to have 0.6 servings of ethanol, which is the drug that causes oneimg_04 to become inebriated.
+- In the United States, a single serving of alcohol is considered to have 0.6 servings of ethanol, which is the drug that causes one to become inebriated.
 Typically, this amounts to 12 oz. of beer, 5 oz. of wine or 1.5 oz. of a 80-proof liquor.

 Stages of Alcohol Influence